 "Lost in Thailand" (2012) revealed first the desire of the public to discover foreign locations and lifestyle and started an impressive stream of such stories set in places spanning from Seattle, Nepal and Europe.
 After "Lost in Thailand" the tourism in Thailand rose by 28% in one year, affecting its overall yearly GDP with just one film.
 This is why, regarding the impact of Chinese cinema on the European economy, one should also consider the significance of film stories in attracting a large numbers of tourists and consumers.

-According to the Chinese law the number of revenue sharing foreign films that can be released every year in China is capped at 34.
-Some more films can be acquired on a flat fee base.
-At the moment several European countries are negotiating co-production treaties with China, as co-productions can overpass the quota system limitation.
-The films should have common elements and appeal to both markets.
+According to the Chinese law, the number of revenue sharing foreign films that can be released every year in China is capped at 34.
+This number has actually been increased in recent seasons and some more films can be acquired on a flat fee base.
+Nevertheless at the moment several European countries are negotiating co-production treaties with China, as co-productions can overpass the quota system limitation and have free access to commercial distribution.
+The films should follow co-prod regulations and have common elements in order to appeal to both markets.

 Source: EntGroup's China Film Industry Report 2015-2016